Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

 \else

-\fi Note that \eqref{SAH2d} is identical to \eqref{SAH3d} except without the factor of $\pi\sqrt{\pi} W/4$.
-To obtain \eqref{SAH3d} and \eqref{SAH2d} one also needs to assume that $N$ is constant.
-In the more physical setting where $N$ is varying function of depth, \citet{shakespeare2021impact} suggest taking $N$ to be the value of the buoyancy frequency at the mean ocean depth.
+\fi Note that~\eqref{SAH2d} is identical to~\eqref{SAH3d} except without the factor of $\pi\sqrt{\pi} W/4$.
+To obtain \eqref{SAH3d} and \eqref{SAH2d} one also needs to assume that $N$ is constant, which we will do throughout our analysis.
+As discussed before, in the more physical setting where $N$ is varying function of depth, it is better to use an averaged value of $N$, at least for sufficiently large hill widths \citep{luschow2024sensitivity}.